 Blog posts need to be interesting, relevant and appealing to your prospective target audience.
 But when you’re posting frequently, you may experience a writer’s block, or fail to come up with a stellar new and original idea every single week.
 But finding great ideas for a blog post doesn’t have to be as challenging as finding a unicorn.
 Did you know that you can be a little sneaky, dust off your digital magnifying glass and spy on what your competitors are up to?
 When you research what your direct competitors are writing about, it can give you essential and insightful cues about what kind of posts you should be including in your blog, and can subsequently lead to an increase of traffic.
-Here are a few ways you can boost your blog traffic by taking cues from your competition.

 Your competitors are bound to be ranking for certain keywords.
 Researching what these keywords are can give you insightful cues for new ideas on content.
 There is a fair chance that in your own research, you may have missed something.
 Identifying them in your competitor’s kitty helps you ideate on great new content ideas which may even allow you to garner some of your competitor’s traffic.
 A useful tool for competitor keyword research and analysis is SEMRush.
 This tool allows you to enter your competitors’ names and find out which 10 best keywords are leading to increased traffic to their website.